rust-lang/rust/book/src/development/lint_passes.md

 that every Clippy developers must make: to use [`EarlyLintPass`][early_lint_pass] or [`LateLintPass`][late_lint_pass].

-In short, the `LateLintPass` has access to type information while the `EarlyLintPass` doesn't.
+In short, the `LateLintPass` has access to type and symbol information while the `EarlyLintPass` doesn't.
 If you don't need access to type information, use the `EarlyLintPass`.